abdullahemad12/abcoolc/README.md

 type errors can arise in the execution of Cool programs.

 For more information refer to the [COOL manual](docs/cool-manual.pdf)

+General information on the runtime system and the general code structure refer to [COOL Tour](docs/cool-tour.pdf)

 Example programs can be found in the [Examples folder](examples)